 She is a member of the National Association of Professors of Hebrew, and of the Hebrew Writers Association in Israel; editor of Pseifas, an Israeli literary Journal dedicated to classical and Hebrew poetry; and a member of the Association of Alexander Dumas the Father, located in Paris, France.

 Covensky started writing Hebrew poetry in 1981, publishing her first poem "Small Blessings" (Hebrew: "Al Hassadim Ktanim") in Bitzaron, a distinguished literary journal issued by New York University, in 1982.
 She has published to date 34 poetry books.
-Her numerous individual poems have been published in Israel, Canada, and in the United States.
+Her numerous individual poems have been published in Israel, Canada, the United States, and Romania.

 French Professor Michael Giordano, prefaced her poetry in the volume In the Beginning (Hebrew: Breeah; French: Genese), Gvanim, Tel-Aviv, 2017.
 Jeffrey L. Covensky prefaced Life as Fiction (Gvanim, 2017.)
 A Hebrew version was published in Pseifas, 2017.